Cheruvannur Gram Panchayat: Geography

 The Kuttiyadi river, erstwhile known as Kotta river is flowing from north to south, through the eastern side, detaches the grama panchayat from Vatakara taluk.
 The physiography is not planar.
 The ridges of smaller and medium hills and low lying valleys make the area an undulating terrain.
 Grama panchayat can be divided into three, according to the physiography – viz, hilly area, slopes and valleys.
 The highest area in grama panchayat is Purakkamala (പുറക്കാമല) noted with a height of 115 metres above sea level.
 Cheruvannur Grama panchayat includes some of the lowest lying places of the region, and parts of these areas are often flooded during monsoon.

 Transportation

-Cheruvannur panchayath connects to other parts of India through Koyilandy town.
+Cheruvannur connects to other parts of India through vadakara and Perambra towns.
 The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Koyiandy.
+The nearest railway station is at Vadakara and Koyiandy.
 The national highway no.66 passes through Koyilandy and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.